Take Care Mama Massage

 There's lots to navigate as a new mom.
 Here are some questions we hear most often from our new moms.

-You can begin as early as 3 days postpartum with our in-home birth recovery sessions.
+You can begin in office appointments as early as two weeks postpartum.
 We adjust techniques and timing based on your birthing experience and healing pace.

 Yes.
 Gentle, targeted massage supports healing around the incision and surrounding tissues.
 We avoid direct scar massage until 6 weeks unless otherwise cleared.